lucasfmerino/lucasfmerino/README.md

 <br/>

 I'm a programming enthusiast, constantly seeking new knowledge in the vast world of technology.
-Currently, I work as a Software Engineer at Fairy, where I collaborate to create innovative solutions.
+In my most recent experience, I worked as a Software Engineer on the Fairy team.
+In this position, I was involved in all stages of software development, from requirement analysis to coding and testing, and also played a role in process innovation.

 </div>
   <br/>